High-dimensional Linear Bandits with Knapsacks: Optimal Online Sparse Estimation

-\end{corollary} The $ \underline{p_j} $ here is used to adapt our algorithm to the $\epsilon$-greedy exploration strategy.
-If for each $j$, the arm $a$ can be sampled with minimum probability $\epsilon_j$, then we have $p_{a,j}=1-(K-1)\epsilon_j$ or $p_{a,j} = \epsilon_j$ for arm $a$, implying that $ \underline{p_j}=\epsilon_j$.
-The inverse probability weight $1/p_{a,j}$ we use in Algorithm \ref{alg:online-iht} serves to correct the empirical covariance matrix and the gradients of each iteration by importance sampling\citep{chen2021statistical}, making the gradient estimation consistent.

-For the hard-thresholding type method, the major challenge that occurs in the online algorithm design is the gradient information loss caused by truncation.
-Specifically, in the online update, the hard thresholding operator will zero out all the small signals, which contain valuable gradient information that can be exploited for the next update \citep{murata2018sample,zhou2018efficient}.
-Moreover, this kind of errors caused by gradient missing will accumulate during the online iteration, rendering it difficult to recover a sparse structure.
-To tackle this issue, we choose a slightly larger sparsity level that allows us to preserve more information about the gradient, and use the averaged gradient in each step to obtain a more accurate characterization of the stochastic gradient.
-We show that a larger sparsity level (which depends on the condition number $\kappa$ of the problem) allows us to keep enough information so that the truncation effect is negligible.
-The notion of averaging is also used in the sparse estimation in, e.g., \cite{han2023online} but is with different objectives. \citep{han2023online} does averaging on estimators, which is used for online inference, and the soft thresholding in \cite{han2023online} can not guarantee exact $s_0$ sparse recovery.
+For the hard-thresholding type method, the major challenge for the online algorithm design is the gradient information loss caused by truncation.
+In the online update, the hard thresholding operator will zero out all the small signals, which contain valuable gradient information for the next update \citep{murata2018sample,zhou2018efficient}.
+Moreover, the missing information will accumulate during the online iteration, rendering it difficult for previous methods to recover a sparse structure \citep{nguyen2017linear,murata2018sample,zhou2018efficient}.
+To tackle this issue, we choose a slightly larger sparsity level that allows us to preserve more information on the gradient.
+We show that a larger sparsity level (which depends on the condition number $\kappa$) allows us to keep enough information so that the truncation effect is negligible.